Hash-Studios-LLC/VRCDownloadString/README.md

 **7. Integration with Hash Studios Patron Sync:**

-- Purchase the Hash Studios Patron Sync prefab at [Hash Studios LLC](https://hashstudiosllc.com/hashstudiospatronsync).
+- Purchase the Hash Studios Patron Sync prefab at [Hash Studios LLC's Website](https://hashstudiosllc.com/hashstudiospatronsync).
 - Within VRChat, find the Hash Studios Patron Sync prefab and enter your GitHub Pages URL (e.g., `username.github.io/repositoryName`) where it asks for the website link.
 This will ensure the prefab fetches the VIP/Patron list from your GitHub Page.
 - The prefab will handle the extraction of player names from the `[HS]` tags and process the comma-separated list, granting the corresponding VIP or Patron status within VRChat.